-Of the 57 million metric tonnes of pulses produced annually on a global basis, chickpea is the third most important, following dry bean and field pea.
+Chickpeas simply taste good—and they perform even better.
+Of the 57 million metric tonnes of pulses produced annually on a global basis, chickpea is the third most important, right behind dry bean and field pea.
 The average annual production of chickpea is approximately 7.2 million metric tonnes, with annual traded product at only 500,000 metric tonnes.

 Chickpea is grown almost exclusively for human consumption.
 Use is determined by seed type and ethnic culture: